-Individuals who are moderately to severely immunocompromised and are currently eligible for pre-exposure vaccination should receive two doses of the Imvamune® vaccine administered at the recommended interval.
-Please refer to:

-- Appendix A for the definition of moderate to severe immunocompromise; and - Appendix B for guidance on how to verify eligibility in this population.
+Individuals who are moderately to severely immunocompromised and are currently eligible for pre-exposure vaccination should receive two doses Imvamune®.
+Please refer to Appendix A for the definition of moderate to severe immunocompromise.

 Clinical trials of Imvamune® have included people living with human immunodeficiency virus (HIV) with a CD4 count of equal or greater than 100.
 There is less experience in individuals with severe immunosuppression.
 Additional risk/benefit discussion is indicated for those with severe immunosuppression prior to receiving vaccine as post-exposure vaccination.